Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 Kelp forests are extraordinary underwater ecosystems that are teeming with life.
 They have increasingly been under threat due to climate change, pollution, over harvesting of key species, and human interference.
 In response to these threats, scientists have been working hard to restore these vital underwater "forests".
 One of their key strategies, similar to forests on land, is active restoration, which involves planting kelp or kelp fragments in areas where the forests have been degraded to help jumpstart their recovery.
 This practice has shown promising results, providing a lifeline for struggling kelp and helping to restore the natural conditions that are needed for the recruitment of kelp spores.
 Another approach involves sustainably farming kelp to ensure a steady supply of material for human activities such as food, biofuel and bioplastics.
 This in turn reduces the harvesting pressure on wild kelp populations.
 Other techniques include ecological interventions such as reintroducing key predators (such as sea otters and sea stars), engaging the coastal communities that interact with kelp forests the most, research and monitoring, policy and advocacy, and more.

 We hope you enjoyed reading May’s good news stories as much as we enjoyed featuring them!
-Remember, you can make a positive impact globally by planting trees where they are most needed.
+Remember, you can make a positive impact globally by planting trees.

 Meaghan works to share our story far and wide, manages our blog calendar, coordinates with the team on projects + campaigns, and ensures our brand voice is reflected across channels.
 With a background in communications and an education in environmental conservation, she is passionate about leveraging her creativity to help the environment!